yurigushiken/numbers_eeg_source/README.md

 ## Overview

-In ths project we use non-parametric cluster-based permutation tests.

-**The core philosophy is to let the data reveal statistically significant differences without a priori assumptions about when or where effects will occur.** This method controls for multiple comparisons across all time points, sensors, and source vertices.
+The core philosophy is to let the data reveal statistically significant differences without a priori assumptions about when or where effects will occur.
+This method controls for multiple comparisons across all time points, sensors, and source vertices.

 ## How it Works